History of Zambia: Colonial period

 Even before the war, there had been talks about merging the two Rhodesias, but the process had been halted by the British authorities, and brought to an absolute stop by the war.
 Finally, in 1953, both Rhodesias were joined with Nyasaland (now Malawi) to form the Central African Federation.
-Northern Rhodesia was the centre of much of the turmoil and crises that afflicted the federation in its last years.
+Northern Rhodesia was the centre of much of the turmoil and crises that afflicted the federation in its last years, including the Killing of Lilian Burton.
 At the core of the controversy were insistent African demands for greater participation in government and European fears of losing political control.

 A two-stage election held in October and December 1962 resulted in an African majority in the legislative council and an uneasy coalition between the two African nationalist parties.
 The council passed resolutions calling for Northern Rhodesia's secession from the federation and demanding full internal self-b under a new constitution, and a new national assembly based on a broader, more democratic franchise.
 On 31 December 1963, the federation was dissolved, and Northern Rhodesia became the Republic of Zambia on 24 October 1964.